Logo Voyage

 By car

 The A113 motorway has an exit serving the airport and is connected to "capital beltway" A10.
 However, there is very little reason to drive to the airport, brace capital traffic and pay for parking given the excellent public transit options outlined above.
-The airport provides short-term parking in front of Terminal 1 as well as a wide array of covered and open parking spaces next to the terminal - the rule of thumb being the closer to the terminal the more comfortable and more expensive the facilities with parking garage P1 being branded as premium parking (1 week for a staggering €199) while open parking space P107 is a basic facility nearly 2 km away from Terminal 1 (1 week €89).
+The airport provides short-term parking in front of Terminal 1 as well as a wide array of covered and open parking spaces next to the terminal - the rule of thumb being the closer to the terminal the more comfortable and more expensive the facilities with parking garage P1 being branded as premium parking (one week for a staggering €199) while open parking space P107 is a basic facility nearly 2 km away from Terminal 1 (1 week €89).

 Parking space P4—a short walk across the square in front of the terminal—is reserved for carsharing, and a number of companies have cars there which can be picked up or left there via an app.
 You typically need a European driving license to be able to use these services.
 The area in which you are allowed to leave the car varies by company; most serve central Berlin, some also cover some surrounding areas like Potsdam.